Because being a parent is the finest, most important work you will ever do...

 Are you looking for a place to relax, chat with other parents & caregivers, or just have some “adult time”?
 If so, Maggie’s Place WELCOMES you!

 We offer a place away from the routines of home, where you and your children can play, learn, and meet other parents.
 Maggie’s Place also offers FREE programs for adults and children including prenatal/postnatal support, child development programs for preschoolers, and programs for school aged children, youth and teens.

 Maggie’s Place will gladly answer your questions regarding parenting, pregnancy, nutrition, and many more issues.
 Call or visit us today!
 Remember, all Maggie’s Place programs and services are free of charge!

-Maggie's Place will be closed all day on Friday, April 13th for Good Friday and Monday, April 17th for Easter Monday.
+Maggie's Place will be closed all day on Monday, May 22nd for Victoria Day.

 We're celebrating 150 years as a nation!
 Parks Canada is offering free 2017 Discover Passes that allow Canadians free entry to all National Parks during this year.
 Order your free pass by visiting the Parks Canada Website.